watson-developer-cloud/image-analysis/INSTRUCTIONS.md

 # Watson Hands On Labs - 📷 Image Analysis

-This lab was originally created as a part of the World of Watson event in May 2015.

-The labs cover several [Watson Services][wdc_services] that are available on [IBM Bluemix][bluemix] to build a simple travel advisor application.
-Throughout the workshop, we will navigate through Bluemix, Github, and the source code of our application in order to demonstrate how apps can be created quickly and easily using the [IBM Bluemix][bluemix] platform and the value of [Watson Services][wdc_services] and Cognitive capabilities through APIs.
+The labs cover several [Watson Services][wdc_services] that are available on [IBM Bluemix][bluemix] to build a simple image analysis application.
+Throughout the workshop, we will navigate through Bluemix, Bluemix Devops Services, Github, and the source code of our application in order to demonstrate how apps can be created quickly and easily using the [IBM Bluemix][bluemix] platform, and the value of [Watson Services][wdc_services] and Cognitive capabilities through APIs.

 So let’s get started.
 The first thing to do is to build out the shell of our application in Bluemix.